Game Over: The Prosecution of Mell Hall, Part 3

 Source: US National Institute of Justice (video statements)

-This webinar was hosted by the NIJ Forensic Technology Center of Excellence on June 20, 2024.
-It is one of six webinars in the Foundational Statistics for Forensic Toxicology series.
+This webinar was presented by the NIJ Forensic Technology Center of Excellence on January 24, 2019.

 (Opinions or points of view expressed represent the speaker and do not necessarily represent the official position or policies of the U.S. Department of Justice.
 Any product or manufacturer discussed is presented for informational purposes only and do not constitute product approval or endorsement by the U.S. Department of Justice.)